 The LCD driver (LCDD) signals LSD0 ...
 LSD23 and LBP0 ...
 LBP3 can be directly connected to a liquid crystal display (LCD), which is used to display the various measured parameters.
-A total of 80 LCD segments may be driven by the AS8218 IC and 96 LCD segments may be driven by the AS8228 IC.
-The measurement data and display annunciators are fully programmable.
-The meter system designer should define the annunciators so that the end customer's specific meter system requirements are met.
+A total of 80 LCD segments may be driven by the AS8267 IC and 96 segments may be driven by the AS8268 IC.

-A maximum of twelve programmable multi-purpose input/output (MPIO) pins are available for various meter functions, for example light-emitting diodes (LED) to signal energy consumption, energy direction, fault condition, etc. These I/O pins may also be programmed for use as bi-directional communication channels such as an optical interface or an additional Universal Asynchronous Receiver/Transmitter (UART2) Interface, should it so be required.
-The AS8218 has 9 x MPIO pins, while the AS8228 has 12 x MPIO pins.
+A maximum of 12 programmable multi-purpose input/output (MPIO) pins are available for various meter functions, for example light-emitting diodes (LED) to signal energy consumption, energy direction, fault condition, etc. These I/O pins may also be programmed for use as bi-directional communication channels such as an optical interface or an additional Universal Asynchronous Receiver/Transmitter (UART2) Interface, should it so be required.
+The AS8267 has 9 x MPIO pins, while the AS8268 has 12 x MPIO pins.